 The Live Stream feature in practice

-When attendees click on your Live Stream feature, they'll see a "Stream isn't live now" message until your stream is live.
-If you enabled Chat, Q&A, or Polling for your live stream, Web App users can expand or collapse a panel on the right.
+When attendees click on your Live Stream feature, a "Stream isn't live now" message will display until your stream is live.
+If you enabled Chat, Q&A, or Polling, or added a Custom Tab, web version users can interact with those elements in a collapsable panel on the right.

-Mobile app attendees will also see options for Chat, Q&A, and Polling at the bottom of the video when the device is in portrait mode.
+Mobile App attendees can view interaction items at the bottom of the video when the device is in portrait mode.

-After your Live Stream, you can check out the features section of the Metrics tab to see how people interacted.
-You can see:
+After your live stream, review the features section of the Metrics tab to find out how people interacted with it, including:

 You can add as many Live Stream features as you want.
 However, we recommend adding only one or two to keep your home page clean.
-If you would like individual links for each of your sessions, check out the Live Stream section of an Agenda session.
+If you'd like individual links for each of your sessions, refer to the Live Stream section of an Agenda session.

 Questions?
 Chat Us or Email firstname.lastname@example.org